Lisa Voso

 Email: lvoso@highline.edu

-She earned her undergraduate degree from St. Mary's College, an honors college in southern Maryland.
-There she competed on the National Speech Team and graduated cum laude with a double major in Mathematics and Political Science.
-She then went on to earn her law degree from the University of Maryland.
-While in law school, Lisa was selected into a comparative law summer abroad in Scotland and later awarded a grant to work for the Legal Aid Society in Hawaii.
-In her third year of law school, Lisa was the only student selected for a work abroad project in South Africa soon after Apartheid was abolished.
-During law school, Lisa also competed on the National Trial Team, and was one of two students in her graduating class to be awarded the Order of the Barrister (an honor given to students that demonstrate exceptional skill in trial advocacy, oral advocacy, and brief writing) upon graduation.
-Later, Lisa went on to earn a double Masters degree in Communication Studies and Organizational Leadership.
+She earned my undergraduate degree from St. Mary's College, an honors college in southern Maryland.
+While there, she competed on the National Speech Team and graduated cum laude with a double major in Mathematics and Political Science.
+Lisa then went on to earn her law degree from the University of Maryland.
+While in law school, she was one of two students selected to compete on the National Trial team.
+In addition, Lisa was selected to participate in a comparative law summer abroad program in Scotland and later was awarded a grant to work for the Legal Aid Society in Hawaii.
+In her third year of law school, she was the only student selected to work abroad in South Africa, during the country's transitions away from Apartheid to a democracy.
+After working as a trial attorney for 16 years, Lisa decided to obtain a double Masters degree in Communication Studies and Organizational Leadership from Gonzaga University where she graduated magna cum laude.